Computational Science, Ph.D.

-The Ph.D. in Computational Science is an interdisciplinary program in the College of Basic and Applied Sciences and includes faculty from Agribusiness and Agriscience, Biology, Chemistry, Computer Science, Engineering Technology, Geosciences, Mathematical Sciences, and Physics and Astronomy.
+The Ph.D. in Computational Science is an interdisciplinary program in the College of Basic and Applied Sciences and includes faculty from Agriculture, Biology, Chemistry, Computer Science, Engineering Technology, Geosciences, Mathematical Sciences, and Physics and Astronomy.
 This program is research intensive and applied in nature, seeking to produce graduates with competency in the following three key areas:

 Admission to the Doctor of Philosophy in Computational Science program is based on a comprehensive assessment of a candidate's qualifications including Graduate Record Examination (GRE) scores, undergraduate and graduate grade point average, and letters of recommendation.

 Applicants who do not meet these minimums but whose application materials indicate high potential for success may be admitted conditionally.
-Such students must meet the conditions of their admission in the time stated to remain in the program of study.
+Such students must meet the conditions of their admission in the time stated to be fully admitted to the program of study.

 All application materials are to be submitted to the College of Graduate Studies.